sourceduty/Land_Palette/README.md

 >
 > - Norway's total area is about 385,207 square kilometers, which is slightly larger than 336,343 square kilometers.
 This comparison gives a good perspective of Canada's national parks.

+> [!NOTE]
+> - Canada's park buildings use approximately 2,171,200.664 square feet of Canada's national park land area.
+>
+> - The world's largest shopping malls consume a similar amount of area.
+For example, the Mall of America in Minnesota covers about 2.77 million square feet of retail space.

 ## CONCEPT FEATURES

 - Data visualization representing the total measure of land areas.